Lucky Luciano (film): Plot

 Born in Sicily as Salvatore Lucania, Charles “Lucky” Luciano rises to become “the boss of all bosses” of the American Mafia in the 1930s by eliminating his rivals for power.
 When eventually imprisoned, Luciano eventually secures his release by offering his services to military intelligence during World War II, receiving a commutation from New York Governor Thomas E. Dewey and subsequently being deported to Italy.

 Settling in Naples, Luciano takes control of the underground drug trade, managing to avoid prosecution through the use of proxies, covertly running his operation out of a race track.
 Federal Bureau of Narcotics agent Charles Siragusa is assigned to bring down Luciano, managing to turn his associate Gene Giannini informant.
-Giannini tries to lure Luciano out of the country to Marseilles, but Luciano refuses to talk business.
+Giannini tries to lure Luciano out of the country to Marseille, but Luciano refuses to talk business.

 When Giannini fails to get Siragusa the results he wants, he allows the informant to spend a year in an Italian jail for carrying counterfeit currency.
 Giannini attempts to contact Siragusa by sending letters through his mistress, but she has begun an affair with Luciano who reads their contents and learns of his friend's double-dealing.
 Siragusa sends Giannini back to the United States to testify against Luciano, but he's assassinated on Luciano's orders before he can do so.
 Siragusa's superiors order him to halt his investigation.
 He accuses them of trying to cover for Dewey, claiming that he only commuted Luciano after the mobster bribed him, though they deny it.

 By 1962, dozens of Luciano's associates in the drug trade have been arrested.
 The Italian authorities detain him and reveal they have discovered his smuggling scheme.
 Under immense stress, Luciano falls ill but seemingly recovers.
 Police tail him to the airport where he is to meet with a filmmaker writing a screenplay about his life, but he suffers a fatal heart attack and dies.